 Diana Gonzalez is the kind of woman who gets her magnificent hair done, laughs and plays in the studio with me for an hour, and then goes home and lays flooring in her house with power tools.
 She is loving and soft-spoken, strong and opinionated, generous and kind.
 She loves ice-skating and hiking, she’s a professional gardener, and she’s the mother of two grown sons, Nico and Gabe.

-When we met back in November to view her finished portraits, she answered the Proust Questionnaire.
+When we met back in November to view her finished portraits, she answered (my version of) the Proust Questionnaire.

 What is your idea of perfect happiness?
-Being able to talk to each other about everything and still loving each other.
+Being able to talk to all those close to you about everything and still love each other.

 What is your greatest fear?
 Being rejected or not liked.

 What is the trait you most deplore in yourself?
 That I pretend to be really strong but I’m weaker inside.
-I portray a strong, powerful woman but I can come crashing down in private.
+I portray that strong powerful woman and I can actually come crashing down in private.